GenericMappingTools/pygmt/README.rst

 * Build a Pythonic API for GMT.
 * Interface with the GMT C API directly using ctypes (no system calls).
 * Support for rich display in the Jupyter notebook.
-* Integration with the Scipy stack: numpy.ndarray or pandas.DataFrame for data tables and xarray.DataArray for grids.
+* Integration with the SciPy stack: numpy.ndarray or pandas.DataFrame for data tables and xarray.DataArray for grids.